-The prescription copayment shown in the Schedule of Benefits is your out-of-pocket expense for each covered prescription that is filled.
-Under the terms of the Plan, different copayment levels apply for generic drugs, preferred brand name drugs, and non-preferred brand name drugs.
+The prescription copayment or coinsurance shown in the Schedule of Benefits is your out-of-pocket expense for each covered prescription that is filled.
+Under the terms of the Plan, different copayment or coinsurance levels apply for generic drugs, preferred brand name drugs, and non-preferred brand name drugs.
 If you use generic drugs whenever possible you will incur the lowest out-of-pocket expense to you and to the Plan.
-To determine the applicable copayment for any particular drug, go to the CVS Caremark website at www.caremark.com, and register to obtain specific benefit information.
-In addition, you may call the CVS Caremark Customer Care line at 800-282-8503.
+To determine the applicable copayment or coinsurance for any particular drug, you can go to the CVS Caremark website at www.caremark.com, and register to obtain specific benefit information.
+Or, you can call the CVS Caremark Customer Care line at 800-282-8503.

-Note: Prescription drug copayments are not reimbursable under this benefit or any other provision of the Plan.
+Note: Prescription drug copayments or coinsurance are not reimbursable under this benefit or any other provision of the Plan.